 A key figure in the alternative scene in Toronto, the extravagant D.A.
 Hoskins unleashes conventional or totally unexpected images that could be associated with the word “fuck”.
 A joyous and demonic combination of dance, theatre, music and performance art for an informed audience.

 D.A.
 Hoskins has a holy horror of constrictions.
 He is artistic director of The Dietrich Group but remains an independent choreographer and a critic of the conformism that, in his opinion, holds sway in contemporary dance training and performance.
 Finding in a mingling of disciplines an excellent means of not being confined to such strictures, he has long joined forces with all sorts of artists.
-Among them the composer and long-time colleague...Read more about D.A.
+Among them the composer and ...Read more about D.A.
 Hoskins

 Instigated to expand the expressive potential of dance by means of collaborative exchange and open dialogue, The Dietrich Group has established a core of perse artists since its inception in 2008.
 In its activities the platform draws from a broad range of artistic disciplines while maintaining a focus on the strength and power of dance in theatre.
-The Dietrich Group is interested in distinct realities – a defining road map that lives...Read more about The Dietrich Group
+The Dietrich Group is interested in distinct realities – a defining road map ...Read more about The Dietrich Group

 Concept, Direction and Choreography D.A.
 Hoskins.
 Artistic Associate Danielle Baskerville.
 Dancers Danielle Baskerville, Andrew Bathory, Valerie Calam, Paul Charbonneau, Tyler Gledhill, Robert Kingsbury, Mariana Medellin-Meinke, Fabien Piché, Linnea Swan.
 Original Music Gilles Goyette.
 Lighting Design Simon Rossiter.
 Stage Manager Laura Cournoyea.
 Set Consultant Alex Vass.
 Producer/Production Manager Oz Weaver.